 IDRes has numerous use cases in various industries.
 Some of the use cases for identity resolution are:

-Healthcare: This technique is crucial in healthcare, where accurate patient identification is essential for providing effective and safe healthcare.
+Healthcare: This technique is crucial in healthcare, where accurate patient identification is vital for delivering effective and safe care.

-Identity resolution helps healthcare providers ensure that they have a complete view of their patient’s medical history and helps prevent medical errors.
+Identity resolution enables healthcare providers to have a comprehensive view of their patients' medical histories, thereby helping to prevent medical errors and improve patient outcomes.

-Finance: This method essential in fraud prevention.
+Finance: This method is crucial in preventing fraud.
 It helps to detect and prevent account takeover attacks, identity theft, and other forms of fraud.

 Retail: It is used in retail to provide a personalized shopping experience to customers.